roba-adnew/vercel-postgres-demo/README.md

 1. Getting started

--   Create a github repo
--   Clone repo in your local environment and initialize node
+-   Create a github repo and clone it in your local environment.
+Then, initialize node and commit the changes
     ```
+    git clone _[repo ssh url]_
     npm init
+    _[git add, commit, push]_
     ```
--   Create an existing vercel project
+-   Go to your Vercel dashboard and create a project connected to your Github repo

-*   Install Vercel CLI and Vercel Postgres
+-   Install Vercel CLI and Vercel Postgres
     ```
     npm i vercel@latest @vercel/postgres
     ```